Heading to Jakarta? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Spoken languages: Indonesian (Bahasa Indonesia).
 Betawi Malay and English are also widely spoken.

-- Best time to visit: from July to October – the dry season, with temperate, tropical weather.
+- Best time to visit: May–September (peak dry season), with temperate, tropical weather.

 WHERE TO STAY